Nimstein/portfolio/README.md

 Each link directs to the jupyter notebook of the project or a link to a dashboard.<br>
 I've also included a download link for each project for running the project locally.
 <h2>Projects</h2>
+  <a href="https://app.powerbi.com/view?r=eyJrIjoiZTFiOWVlYmUtMTk5ZC00NTNiLTk2NDUtYzMyMmEyZDRiMTFmIiwidCI6IjNjYzI2N2VhLTFmMGQtNDA3My1iMWYyLTJlNjIyM2VkMTc1YiIsImMiOjl9">(Snowflake>DBT>Power BI) - App Engagement and Acquisition Tracker</a><br>
+  A dashboard for tracking mobile app engagement and acquisitions.<br>
+  It features dynamic date aggregation, fully customizable scatter charts, and a comprehensive KPI panel.<br>
+  Users can explore what drives acquisitions and analyze usage trends of the app.
+  The data has been fully synthesized via an LLM-assisted python script to create realistic events usage data.<br>
+  Following the data synthesis, the dataset was uploaded to Snowflake and was processed through a DBT controlled pipeline to produce 2 fact tables and 1 dimension table: Purchases, Sessions, and Users.<br>
+  These were then loaded to and processed in Power Query, and ultimately in Power BI using DAX functions.
+  <br><br>
   <a href="https://public.tableau.com/shared/7RYNYYQBH?:display_count=n&:origin=viz_share_link">Tableau - App Engagement and Acquisition Tracker</a><br>
   A dashboard for tracking mobile app engagement and acquisitions.<br>
   It features dynamic date aggregation, fully customizable scatter charts, and a comprehensive KPI panel.<br>